harivonyR/LinkedIn_company_employee_scrap/README.md

 ## Customization

-- Modify `COMPANY` in `main.py` to change the target company.
-- Adjust `PAGE_RANGE` to fetch more pages from Google results.
-- Tweak the Dork query to target different platforms or filters.
+- Tweak the Dork query to target different company or specify roles to search for.

 ---